Financing Higher Education: From Birth Through College

 Education planning doesn’t stop at college acceptance.
 To ensure that all available financial aid and savings are maximized, it’s important to manage and evaluate funding opportunities until graduation.

-Continue to File FAFSA Annually
+Continue to File FAFSA/CSS Profile Annually

 Account Ownership & Distributions